jpaquim/psycle/branches/psycle-1.8-bugfixes/psycle/doc/for-end-users/readme.txt

 1. About Psycle:
 ----------------

-Psycle is a free, Open-Source, music creation program that offers multitude of possibilites to create your own music with ease, and with high quality.
+Psycle is a free, Open-Source, music creation program that offers an easy way to create your own music, fast, and with high quality.

 Psycle uses a classical tracker interface (a text grid of notes which are sequenced one after the other), coupled with modularity (plugins) that allow to